Thank you for your participation in this year's event!

 Online gambling in and beyond 2020: What does research say and where do we go from here?

-This virtual panel will convene a group of experts to discuss important needs in online gambling research and how this research connects to policy.
-A specific highlight of the discussion will be recent trends in online gambling, in particular focusing on pre-, during, and post-COVID-19 pandemic.
+This virtual panel convened a group of experts to discuss important needs in online gambling research and how this research connects to policy.
+A specific highlight of the discussion included recent trends in online gambling, in particular focusing on pre-, during, and post-COVID-19 pandemic.

 - Dr. Mark Griffiths, Ph.D., Distinguished Professor of Behavioural Addiction Director, International Gaming Research Unit Psychology Department, Nottingham Trent University